 It is vital that the organisation manages their collection to a standard sufficient for them to be confident that the metadata they export as LIDO is of the quality needed to meet their needs to provide access.
-One way to guarantee this, if properly implemented, is to base the system used on accepted standards.
-For museums this should be SPECTRUM or CDWA.
+One way to guarantee this, if properly implemented, is to base the system used on accepted standards, e.g. for museums SPECTRUM or CDWA.